On Two Wheels

 On two wheels (Op twee wielen).
 Just turning the pedals around and some steering here and there.
 That's it.
 Is there a more beautiful way to explore the world?
 You determine the distance and speed.
 You feel, taste, smell, see and hear nature and culture around you.

-My ideal way to spend a vacation.
+My ideal way to spend a holiday.
 Gain physical strength en relax mentally.
 Maximum enjoyment.

 Have fun reading!